-- (a) fire-isolated stairway, including any associated fire-isolated passageway or fire-isolated ramp serving- - (i) any storey above an effective height of 25 m; or - (ii) more than 2 below ground storeys, not counted in the rise in storeys in accordance with C1.2; or - (iii) an atrium to which Part G3 applies; or - (iv) a Class 9a building with a rise in storeys of more than 2; or - (v) a Class 9c building with a rise in storeys of more than 2; and - (b) fire-isolated passageway or fire-isolated ramp with a length of travel more than 60 m to a road or open space, must be provided with-
+- (a) fire-isolated stairway, including any associated fire-isolated passageway or fire-isolated ramp serving- - (i) any storey above an effective height of 25 m; or - (ii) more than 2 below ground storeys, not counted in the rise in storeys in accordance with C1.2; or - (iii) an atrium to which Part G3 applies; or - (iv) a Class 9a building with a rise in storeys of more than 2; or - (v) a Class 9c building with a rise in storeys of more than 2; or - (vi) a Class 3 building used as a residential care building with a rise in storeys of more than 2; and - (b) fire-isolated passageway or fire-isolated ramp with a length of travel more than 60 m to a road or open space, must be provided with-

-- (c) an automatic air pressurisation system for fire-isolated exits in accordance with AS/NZS 1668.1; or - (d) open access ramps or balconies in accordance with D2.5.
+- (c) an automatic air pressurisation system for fire-isolated exits in accordance with AS 1668.1; or - (d) open access ramps or balconies in accordance with D2.5.

-- 1. An automatic air pressurisation system for fire-isolated exits applies to the entire exit. - 2.
-Refer D1.7(d) for pressurisation of a fire-isolated exit having more than 2 access doorways from within the same storey.
+- 1. An automatic air pressurisation system for fire-isolated exits applies to the entire exit. - Refer D1.7(d) for pressurisation of a fire-isolated exit having more than 2 access doorways from within the same storey.